chichke/RN_EXPO_BP/doc/guidelines.md

-# Guidelines
+_Please follow these simple architecture pattern when doing your app_

 ## Architecture

-_Please follow these simple architecture pattern when doing your app_

 React Native component fall into two mains categories: